misterjanson/CTF/content/04_CTF/08-page.md

   - Clean persistent data
   - Block address on Firewall

-4. Note that in our case the *Block address on Firewall* remediation is configured to block *Malicious* and *Suspicious* events on the firewall named *"HQ"*.
+4. Note that in our case the *Block address on Firewall* remediation is configured to block *Malicious* and *Suspicious* events on a firewall.
 This action ensures that connections to remote malicious addresses that are associated with the security event are blocked.
 A Firewall Connector must already be configured in order to perform this action.

 ---